chijioke-ibekwe/raven/README.md

 - [Authors](#authors)

 ## 🧐 About <a name = "about"></a>
-In Laravel, constantly creating notification classes and repeating the same notification logic can be tiring, especially for notifications-heavy projects.
-Raven makes sending notifications in Laravel a breeze, and allows you to focus on more important parts of your business logic.
-Currently, Raven supports sending email notifications (via Sendgrid and Amazon SES) and database notifications.
-SMS notifications support will be integrated soon.
+In Laravel, crafting notification classes can often feel repetitive (and WET), especially in projects that rely heavily on notifications.
+Meet Raven – the solution that streamlines the process of sending notifications in Laravel, allowing you to focus on more important parts of your application.
+Currently, Raven seamlessly handles email notifications through SendGrid and Amazon SES, as well as database notifications.
+Stay tuned, as support for SMS notifications will be integrated in the near future.

 ## 🏁 Getting Started <a name = "getting_started"></a>